 Scope: Today’s higher speed, higher energy density pumps might not achieve acceptable service life without an adequate NPSH Margin that ensures pumps operate without excessive vibration and cavitation.
-ANSI/HI 9.6.1 serves as a guideline for NPSH margin for rotodynamic pumps with power levels as high as 5300 hp and impeller tip speeds less than 130 feet per second.
+ANSI/HI 9.6.1 serves as a guideline for NPSH margin for rotodynamic pumps with absorbed power levels up to 5300 hp and impeller tip speeds less than 130 feet per second.
+(More...)

-Scope: ANSI/HI 9.6.3 discusses the effects of operating a rotodynamic pump at flow rates greater than or less than the rate of flow at the pump’s best efficiency point (BEP).
-As these effects influence the power consumption and life of pump components, considering the operating rate of flow is essential to reliable, efficient pump operation.
+Scope: ANSI/HI 9.6.3 discusses the effects of operating a rotodynamic pump continuously or for a long duration at rates of flow greater than or less than the pump’s best efficiency point (BEP) rate of flow.
+These effects influence the power consumption and life of pump components and, therefore, determining the preferred/allowable operating range of flows is essential to reliable, efficient pump operation.

-Scope: ANSI/HI 9.6.5 offers pump monitoring and failure detection techniques for rotodynamic (centrifugal and vertical) pumps, both sealed and sealless designs.
+Scope: ANSI/HI 9.6.5 offers pump monitoring and failure detection techniques for rotodynamic pumps, both sealed and sealless designs.

 Scope: ANSI/HI 9.6.6 details pump piping requirements for rotodynamic pumps and effects of inlet/outlet piping on pump performance.
 Standards are applicable to all piping downstream and upstream from the pump but not when entering tank, vessel or intake structure.

-Scope: ANSI/HI 9.67 outlines method for predicting performance of rotodynamic pumps in Newtonian liquids of viscosity greater than water.
-The standard applies to single and multi-stage rotodynamic (centrifugal and vertical) pumps having radial impellers ns = 60, (Ns = 3000), handling liquids exhibiting Newtonian behavior, and a kinematic viscosity greater than 1 and less than 4000 centistokes.
+Scope: ANSI/HI 9.6.7 outlines the method for predicting performance of rotodynamic pumps in Newtonian liquids of viscosity greater than water.
+The standard applies to single and multi-stage rotodynamic pumps having radial impellers ns = 60, (Ns = 3000), handling liquids exhibiting Newtonian behavior, and a kinematic viscosity greater than 1 and less than 4000 centistokes.

 These vertical pump standards, developed by the American Society of Mechanical Engineers,are sold through the Hydraulic Institute in secure PDF format.